Created by Alan Sharp

 And that’s just the beginning, as Harry (and the audience) soon discover that finding the answer to one question only opens up more questions in this dark, wonderfully complex film full of morally ambiguous twists and turns and some wonderful performances, including a sexually charged encounter between the lonely Harry and Paula (Jennifer Warren), a woman living in tropic squalor in the Florida Keys with a man dealing in some very strange goods indeed..

-“Everybody’s doomed…empty vessels searching for something to fill them up…,” rhapsodizes Barry Gifford in The Devil Thumbs a Ride, “Everyone’s behaviour is shameful, low-rent.
+“Everybody’s doomed… empty vessels searching for something to fill them up… ,” rhapsodizes Barry Gifford in The Devil Thumbs a Ride, “Everyone’s behavior is shameful, low-rent.
 Penn succeeds in not giving us one likable character.
 If that ain’t noir, what is?”

 A classic, well worth staying up to watch on the late show, or searching for online.
 And look for Max Gail, Jr. (Barney Miller) and Dennis Dugan (Richie Brockelman!) in small parts.